xiGUAwanOU/easy-vue-test-2/README.md

 ```

 ## API Reference
+The test utilities provides a set of functions which can be applied to either an HTML element or a Vue component.
+The HTML element or Vue component (they are called "object" or "wrapped object" in the following contents) is wrapped by a wrapper class for the "fluent" feeling of the API.

 Functions in the library can be divided into two groups, namely accessors and actions:
-* Accessors will help you to get an object in your tested vue component.
-It can be either an HTML element, or a child Vue.js component
+* Accessors will help you to get a child object in your current wrapped object.
+The return value of accessors will be wrapped by the wrapper class automatically.
-* Actions will apply action to the current object returned by an accessor
+* Actions will apply action to the current object returned by an accessor.
+The return value of actions will be returned as-is.

 ### 1. Accessors
 #### `element`